cicorias/Castle-Winbuntu/README.md

   * First, `mkdir ~/src` then `git clone https://github.com/bhilburn/powerlevel9k.git ~/src/powerlevel9k`
   * Create a symlink with `ln -s ~/src/powerlevel9k/powerlevel9k.zsh-theme ~/.oh-my-zsh/custom/themes/powerlevel9k.zsh-theme`.

-*Note that for older Windows builds (I believe this may be fixed on recent builds but haven't confirmed this yet...), currently running a special theme in *either Bash-it or oh-my-zsh*, i.e. powerline-multiline for Bash-it or powerlevel9k for oh-my-zsh, slows things down pretty intolerably... - If you're on an older build, I'd recommend limiting your customizations if speed is important to you.
+*Note that for older Windows builds (I believe this may be fixed on recent builds but haven't confirmed this yet...), currently running a large number of plugins or a special theme in *either Bash-it or oh-my-zsh*, i.e. powerline-multiline for Bash-it or powerlevel9k for oh-my-zsh, slows things down pretty intolerably... - If you're on an older build, I'd recommend limiting your customizations if speed is important to you.

 ### Homesick